 The Fourteenth Amendment applies to excessive force claims brought by pretrial

 detainees.
-Specifically, the Supreme Court has held, “It is clear … that the Due Process Clause
+Specifically, the Supreme Court has held, “It is clear . . . that the Due Process Clause

 protects a pretrial detainee from the use of excessive force that amounts to punishment.”
 Graham v.
 Connor, 490 U.S. 386, 395 n.10 (1989).
 In Kingsley v.
 Hendrickson, 576 U.S. 389, 395 (2015), the Supreme Court held that to prove an excessive force claim under the Fourteenth Amendment, a pretrial detainee must show that the officers’ use of force was “objectively” unreasonable; the detainee is not required to show that the officers were “subjectively” aware that their use of force was unreasonable.
 Claims of excessive force asserted by pretrial detainees, while governed by the Fourteenth Amendment’s Due Process Clause, are likewise analyzed under an objective reasonableness standard.
 See Kingsley, 576 U.S. at 395 (holding that excessive force claims asserted by pretrial detainees are governed under an objective reasonableness standard which should account for the government’s need to maintain order).
 “The following considerations may bear on the reasonableness (or unreasonableness) of the force used: ‘the relationship between the need for the use of force and the amount of force used; the extent of the plaintiff’s injury; any effort made by the officer to temper or to limit the amount of force; the severity of the security problem at issue; the threat reasonably perceived by the officer; and whether the plaintiff was actively resisting.’”
 Id. at 397; accord Bell v.
 Williams,108 F.4th 809, 819 (9th Cir.
 2024) (citing Kingsley factors bearing on reasonableness of force used.).